triyangle/Philosophy-2/notes/lec.md

 * Need rational criterion to determine when feelings are appropriate
 * Reason to incorporate feelings into ethical thinking → utilitarianism

+# 10/21/19
+* State we belong to → involuntary community
+    * Does modern state consist of contract (like voluntary communities, e.g. clubs)?
+        * Hans: No, state doesn't originate w/ a contract (not corporation)

+* Common good not fixed, decided on in different ways under different conditions
+    * Political process/struggle = process of choosing/deciding common good
+        * Pluralistic view of common good
+            * Happiness = multi-formed, pluralistic
+                * Consists of many facets/things

+* Tradeoff between freedom and security, oppositional relations w/ each other
+* Socialist = maintain society's social structure (more conservative)

+* Democritus = materialist

+## 7 Takeaways
+* Plato: politics = product of god-forsaken world *The Politician*
+* Humans deficient creatures → need to make up with artificial culture, etc.
+* Democracy always an aspiration, never fully there (don't always hear voice of everyone)

+* Plato: reject equality, experts determine much of politics/society
+    * More Platonic than Protagorean state